-First, we have identified three macroeconomic trends that will deeply transform the underlying global economy.
+- a) Macroeconomic trends; - b) Social and environmental trends: - c) Business and industry trends; - 1.3.1.
+Macroeconomic trends: First, we have identified three macroeconomic trends that will deeply transform the underlying global economy. - 1.
 New Centers of Economic Activity: Centers of economic activity will shift profoundly, not just globally, but also regionally.
-As a consequence of economic liberalization, technological advances, capital market developments and demographic shifts, the world has embarked on a massive realignment of economic activity.
+As a consequence of economic liberalization, technological advances, capital market developments, and demographic shifts, the world has embarked on a massive realignment of economic activity.
 Although there will undoubtedly be shocks and setbacks, this realignment will persist.
 Today, Asia (excluding Japan) accounts for 13 percent of world GDP, while Western Europe accounts for more than 30 percent.
 Within the next 20 years the two will nearly converge.
 Some industries and functions-manufacturing and IT services, for example-will shift even more dramatically.
 The story is not simply the march to Asia.
 Shifts within regions are as significant as those occurring across regions.
-The United States will still account for the largest share of absolute economic growth in the next two decades.
+The United States will still account for the largest share of absolute economic growth in the next two decades. - 2.
 Role of Public sector: Public-sector activities will balloon, making productivity gains essential.
 The unprecedented aging of populations across the developed world will call for new levels of efficiency and creativity from the public sector.
 Without clear productivity gains, the pension and health care burden will drive taxes to stifling proportions.
 Nor is the problem confined to the developed economies.
 Many emerging-market governments will have to decide what level of social services to provide to citizens who increasingly demand state-provided protections such as health care and retirement security.
 The adoption of proven private-sector approaches will likely become pervasive in the provision of social services in both the developed and the developing worlds.

-Changing global marketplace: The consumer landscape will change and expand significantly.
+3. Changing global marketplace: The consumer landscape will change and expand significantly.
 Almost a billion new consumers will enter the global marketplace in the next decade as economic growth in emerging markets pushes them beyond the threshold level of \$5,000 in annual household income-a point when people generally begin to spend on discretionary goods.
 From now to 2015, the consumer's spending power in emerging economies will increase from \$4 trillion to more than \$9 trillion-nearly the current spending power of Western Europe.
 Shifts within consumer segments in developed economies will also be profound.
-Populations are not only aging, but of course changing in other ways too: for example, by 2015 the Hispanic population in the United States will have spending power equivalent to that of 60 percent of all Chinese consumers.
+Populations are not only aging, of course, but changing in other ways too: for example, by 2015 the Hispanic population in the United States will have spending power equivalent to that of 60 percent of all Chinese consumers.
 And consumers, wherever they live, will increasingly have information about and access to the same products and brands.